Irrelon/ForerunnerDB/readme.md

         }
     });

-### An $addToSet using an option to tell Forerunner which key to test uniqueness against
+Now in the example below we specify which key to test uniqueness against:

 	// Create a collection document
 	collection.setData({